kymatio/kymatio/README.md

 The available backends are PyTorch (`torch`), PyTorch+scikit-cuda (`skcuda`), TensorFlow (`tensorflow`), and NumPy (`numpy`).

-Numpy is the default backend in 1D, 2D, and 3D scattering.
+NumPy is the default backend in 1D, 2D, and 3D scattering.
 For applications of the 2D scattering transform to large images (e.g. ImageNet, of size 224x224), however, we recommend the scikit-cuda backend, which is substantially faster than NumPy.

 ### Installation from source